Search this site

 "What happens!
 Anything can happen in a crematorium."

-"Wouldn't you have felt scared to be left alone with the corpse?"
+"Didn't you feel scared to be left alone with a corpse?"

-This statement silenced Moni.
-Gopal uncle had every reason to brag.
+This statement silenced Moni; Gopal Uncle, indeed, had every reason to brag.

-There were a few spades lying on the ground; Gopal uncle picked up one of them and said, "You fellows arrange the logs while I build a clay stove."
+Some spades were lying on the ground; Gopal Uncle picked up one of them and said, "You fellows arrange the logs while I build a clay stove."

-Uncle busied himself in building the stove and we engaged ourselves in arranging the logs.
+Uncle busied himself in making the stove, and we engaged ourselves in arranging the logs.
 Noru suddenly remarked, "The corpse seems to have become bloated."

-Gopal uncle without looking up from his work replied, "Bloated?
-Of course it will appear bloated, what with the cloths and quilt getting soaked in water."
+Without looking up from his work, Gopal Uncle said, "Bloated?
+Of course, it will appear bloated, what with the shroud and quilt getting soaked in water."

 "But uncle, cotton on soaking should shrink and not bloat."

 The work of arranging the logs was almost over.
 Noru had kept a watchful eye on the corpse.
-He suddenly yelled out, "Uncle, I saw the body move!"
+He suddenly yelled out, "Uncle, I saw the corpse move!"

 Uncle had completed his work.
-He threw away the spade and said, "I haven't seen a bigger coward than you Noru.
-Why do you volunteer in such kind of tasks?
-Go and fetch the remaining logs while I build the fire.
+He threw away the spade and said, "I haven't seen a bigger coward than you, Noru.
+Why do you volunteer for such kind of tasks?
+Go and fetch the remaining logs while I make the fire.
 Real fool!"

-After a few minutes it was Moni this time who was startled and quickly moved back a few paces.
-"Uncle, the body has truly moved; I saw it with my own eyes."
+After a few minutes, it was Moni this time who was startled and quickly moved back a few paces.
+"Uncle, the body has indeed moved; I saw it with my own eyes."

 Uncle broke into a guffaw.
 "A bunch of kids, do you think you can scare me?
-Me, who has cremated over 1000 corpses?"
+Me, who has cremated over one thousand corpses!"